 #3.
 Tank Size

-Unless a betta is slowly acclimated to tank sizes up to 5 gallons, they will struggle and die.
+Unless a betta is slowly acclimated to tank sizes 5 gallons and upward, they will struggle in the tank and die.

 Most other tropical fish cannot be acclimated down to smaller tanks.